picocomputer/picocomputer.github.io/_sources/hardware.rst.txt

 Skip this step if you want to solder it yourself.

 PCBWay has a minimum quantity of one for assembly.
 They will use the boards you ordered in step 2.
-What you'll order is a "board of sockets".
+What you'll have them make is a "board of sockets" - the ICs will be installed by you later.
 It should never be constrained on parts availability since there are multiple vendors for every part.

 Download `the BOM, notes, and photos <_static/rp6502-reva-assembly.zip>`_.

 Request assembly with your PCB order and send the `BOM, notes, and photos <_static/rp6502-reva-assembly.zip>`_.
-There is no centroid file.
+There is no centroid file because there are no surface mount parts.
 The default options will work.
 Let them source the parts.
 Let them make substitutions.

 There will be a short delay as they get you a price for the bill-of-materials.
 Then you can pay and wait.
 I was estimated four weeks and got it in three.